 Tax Implications

-Because both types of income – stipends and salaries/wages – are taxable income, WashU has implemented a special process to help foreign nationals determine how their WashU payments should be taxed.
+Because both types of income – stipends and salaries/wages – are taxable income, WashU implemented a special process to help foreign nationals determine how their WashU payments should be taxed.

 This process begins with completion of the Foreign National Information System (FNIS).
 Review FNIS instructions for more details.